AbbasAli3027/Assignment1/README.md

 The repository is private, and I've invited my instructor as a collaborator so they can access the code.
 The report is included in the repository and I've also submitted it on Blackboard, along with the GitHub link.

 #Conclusion
 Building my gaming hobby website was a fun and educational experience.
 I got to improve my skills in HTML, CSS, and JavaScript while showcasing my passion for gaming.
-By following the assignment guidelines and using GitHub for project management, I was able to put together a site I'm proud of.